Shinjuku

 Shinjuku (新宿区, Shinjuku-ku), officially called Shinjuku City, is one of the 23 special wards of Tokyo.
-It is located to the west of the Japanese capital.

 Since the end of World War II, Shinjuku has become a major secondary center of Tokyo (fukutoshin), rivaling the original city center in Marunouchi.
-Today, it is a major commercial and administrative center, housing the busiest railway station in the world (Shinjuku Station) as well as the Tokyo Metropolitan Government Building, the administrative center of the Tokyo Metropolitan Government.
+Today, it is a major commercial and administrative center and houses the northern half of Shinjuku Station, the busiest railway station in the world, as well as the Tokyo Metropolitan Government Building, the administrative center of the Tokyo Metropolitan Government.

 As of 2025, the ward has an estimated population of 355,981, living in a total area of 18.23 km2.

-Since 2014, its mayor is Kenichi Yoshizumi, who does not belong to the Liberal Democratic Party, but supports the values and policies of the ruling party, conservative and nationalist.